Looking for free resources for 3D printing education? Read our guide to get curricula, lesson plans, videos and materials for your lessons.

 And then there is the issue of embedding the technology in the curriculum in the most meaningful way.
 There is no getting away from it; this is not a point and shoot activity, if 3D printing is to be included in the curriculum, then the teachers teaching it need to understand it.
 This categorically demands high quality, upfront training and planning together ongoing technical support.

-3D Printing Resources / Curriculum for Teachers
+3D Printing Education Resources

-The following is a list of potential 3D printing curriculum resources.
+The following is a list of potential 3D printing education resources.
 It is not an exhaustive list, and, in most cases, the materials are designed around specific hardware.
 Nonetheless, hopefully, it provides some useful information and go-to places for teachers and students embracing the 3D printing ecosystem.

 Nearly all of the listed 3D printing companies offer rebates and 3D printing resources for educational institutions.